A polymer model for the quantitative reconstruction of 3d chromosome architecture from Hi-C and GAM data: Existing methods to reconstruct chromosome architecture

-\paragraph{Random walk backbone with tethered loops.} Another way to look at Hi-C data is to consider that when the contact probability between loci $i$ and $j$ is high enough, it defines a DNA loop.
+Another way to look at Hi-C data is to consider that when the contact probability between loci $i$ and $j$ is high enough, it defines a DNA loop.
 This is the approach taken in \cite{jhunjhunwala2008the}.
 In short, whenever

 with an arbitrary lower bound $c_{min}$ on the contact probability, the authors considered that the DNA subchain in the interval $[i,j]$ constitutes a loop, with $\vec{r}_i=\vec{r}_j$.
 The chromosome is then represented by a backbone polymer with Gaussian statistics on which are tethered polymer loops with varying sizes.
 Numerical simulations are then performed on the basis of this polymer model of the chromosome.